 CAN A DIFFERENT CLIMATE HELP?

 Rheumatoid arthritis occurs in all regions of the world, therefore climate can not prevent it or cure it.
 Many people with RA observe that sudden changes in weather or barometric pressure tend to aggravate the symptoms of their arthritis.
-For most individuals, moving to a different climate does not make a big difference in the arthritis they have to justify that move.
+For most individuals, moving to a different climate does not make a big difference in arthritis they have to justify that move.

-HOW CAN YOU CONTROL BETTER THE AR?
+HOW CAN YOU CONTROL BETTER THE RA?

-Coping with AR can be difficult.
+Coping with RA can be difficult.
 As RA can be unpredictable, it is often characterized by long-term or continuous pain, and it can affect so many joints that it could suffer emotional stress or depression.
 It is normal to experience these types of feelings, but these may interfere with the control of the disease.

 It is important that you decide to live each day as fully as possible.
-Medications, rest and exercise are the best combination for the relief of symptoms, but it is also important to focus on the positive aspects of life.
+Medications, rest and exercise are the best combinations for the relief of symptoms, but it is also important to focus on the positive aspects of life.

 It is essential that you and your family learn as much as you can about the disease, and talk to each other, your doctors and other health professionals involved in your care.
 Mental health professionals can advise you on how to cope and solve problems.